chrylarson/OpenFactory/README.md

 This is a collection of open source software and hardware that together creates a factory production monitoring system.
 The design is based on Arduino, Drupal, node.js, and Ubuntu.

-	Arduino - This is the hardware that collections the data directly from the production machine. http://arduino.cc/
+	Arduino - This is the hardware that collects the data directly from the production machine. http://arduino.cc/

 	Drupal - This is the CMS that distributes and displays the production data.